-What You May Do: In the Event of: Medical and Dental Health Care Spending Account Birth of a Child May enroll or drop coverage for self, spouse and dependents within 31 days.
+What You 1 May Do: In the Event of : Medical, Dental, and Vision Health Care Birth of a Child May enroll or drop coverage for self, spouse and dependents within 31 days.
 May change coverage option.
 Documentation is required.
-May begin or increase contributions within 31 days.
+Spending Account May begin or increase contributions within 31 days.
 Documentation is required.
 Adoption/Placement for Adoption or Permanent Legal Guardianship May enroll or drop coverage for self, spouse and dependents within 31 days.
 May change coverage option.
 Documentation is required.
 May begin or increase contributions within 31 days.
 Documentation is required.
 Spouse Gains Employment/Coverage May drop self and dependents from coverage within 31 days.
 May decrease coverage option.
 Documentation is required.
 May decrease contributions within 31 days.
 Documentation is required.
 Spouse Loses Employment/Coverage May elect, waive or change coverage level or coverage option within 31 days.
 May add spouse and dependents.
 Documentation is required.
 May begin or increase contributions within 31 days.
 Documentation is required.
-Child No Longer Full-Time Student May only delete coverage for child who has lost full-time student status.
-May change coverage level only if full-time student is on coverage.
-Change must be made within 31 days.
-May not waive coverage.
-May not change coverage option.
-COBRA coverage is available for dropped dependent.
-No changes allowed.

-What You May Do: In the Event of: Medical and Dental Health Care Spending Account Child Regains Full-Time Student Status May elect coverage for dependent full-time student status within 31 days.
-May change coverage level only.
-May not waive.
-Documentation is required.
-May begin or increase contributions within 31 days.
-Documentation is required.
 Death of Spouse or Dependent May elect, waive or change coverage level or coverage option within 31 days.
 May add or drop dependents.
 Documentation is required.
 May begin or decrease contributions within 31 days.
 Documentation is required.
-Change in employment Status - Full-time to Part-time or Part-time to Full-time May enroll or drop coverage for, spouse and dependents within 31 days.
+Change in employment Status - Full-time to Part-time or Part- time to Full-time May enroll or drop coverage for, spouse and dependents within 31 days.
 May not change enrollment for self.
 May change coverage option and level.
 Full-time to Part-time: No changes allowed.
 Part-time to Full time: May increase contributions within 31 days.

-Going on Leave/Furlough May add or delete spouse, dependent(s), and/or yourself within 31 days.
-May change coverage option and level.
-Payroll contributions are suspended.
+What You May Do: In the Event of : Medical, Dental, and Vision Health Care Spending Account Going on Leave/Furlough May add or delete spouse, dependent(s), and/or yourself within 31 days.
+May change coverage option and level. • Payroll contributions are suspended.
 May elect to continue under COBRA if enrolled.
 Returning from Leave/Furlough May add or delete spouse, dependent(s), and/or yourself within 31 days.
 May change coverage level and option.
 If return from leave is same year you went on leave, and no election changes are made within 31 days, elections will continue at same option and level as before your leave.
 May begin or increase contributions within 31 days.
 If you return from leave in the same year you went on leave, and no election change is made within 31 days, contributions will continue at the same rates before your leave.

-What You May Do: In the Event of: Medical and Dental Health Care Spending Account Rehire May add or delete spouse, dependent(s), and/or yourself within 31 days.
+Rehire May add or delete spouse, dependent(s), and/or yourself within 31 days.
 May change coverage level and option.
 If rehired in the same year you terminated and no election changes are made within 31 days, elections will continue at same option and level as before your leave.
 May begin or increase contributions within 31 days.
 If you are rehired in the same year you terminated, your contribution rate will continue at the same rates as it was on your date of termination.